ParBLiSS/metag_partitioning/README.md

 ### Introduction ###

 Parallel metagenomic assembler designed to handle very large datasets.
-Program identifies the disconnected subgraphs in the de Bruijn graph, partitions the input dataset and runs a known assember independently on the partitions.
-This software is a high performance version of the khmer library for assembly.
+Program identifies the disconnected subgraphs in the de Bruijn graph, partitions the input dataset and runs a popular assember **Velvet** independently on the partitions.
+This software is a high performance version of the [khmer](khmer.readthedocs.org) library for assembly.

 ### Install ###